KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

 :menuselection:`File --> Move to trash` :kbd:`Del`

-    Move to trash the current image from the current Album (recoverable delete).
+    Move the current image from the current Album into the trash (recoverable delete).

     .. note::